 Active in Los Angeles,Calif.

 5.7 linear feet

 Collection Summary: The papers of painter, printmaker, and sculptor Peter Krasnow (1886-1979) and his wife, writer Rose Krasnow (1885-1984), measure 5.7 linear feet and date from 1914 to 1984.
 Papers include biographical materials, a sound recording, correspondence, essays, poetry, short stories, notes, transcripts of lectures and radio talks, five diaries of Peter Krasnow, personal business records, exhibition catalogs and announcements, clippings, magazines, five sketchbooks, sketches and drawings in multiple media, prints, and photographs.

-The Peter and Rose Krasnow papers were donated in several increments between 1976 and 1998 by Peter Krasnow, the Estate of Peter Krasnow, and the Peter and Rose Krasnow Foundation.
+The Peter and Rose Krasnow papers were donated in several increments between 1976 and 1998 and 2014 by Peter Krasnow, the Estate of Peter Krasnow, and the Peter and Rose Krasnow Foundation.